Sharing Good News Fund

 - Be sure that you have thought through issues like insurance and DBS requirements; if anybody is to be employed (even if short term or for few hours) make sure you act according to the law.

-- Ask for advice if you need it from your Bishop, Archdeacon or the Diocesan Secretary.
+- Ask for advice if you need it from your Bishop, Archdeacon or the Diocesan Secretary (please send via Michele O’Keefe).

-- We would like you to send us a brief report (please send via the Diocesan Secretary), letting us know how your mission project went; is it achieving what you hoped?
-To encourage others, we may feature your project on the Diocesan website or even in the local media.
+- We would like you to send us a brief report (please send via Michele O’Keefe), letting us know how your mission project went; is it achieving what you hoped?
+To encourage others, we may feature your project on the diocesan website or even in the local media.
 If appropriate, please include photographs in your report.